 When Ser Jaime Lannister is captured and brought to Harrenhal, Roose orders Jaime to be brought to Qyburn.
 He uses his exceptional healing abilities to prevent the infection on Jaime's severed wrist from spreading.
 He accompanies Jaime to King's Landing when Roose decided to send him back to his father, Lord Tywin Lannister.
 Before departing Qyburn sends Jaime Pia hoping to ingratiate himself with the Lannisters; Jaime, however, sends the girl away.

 A Feast for Crows

-Qyburn leaves the company and joins the court at King's Landing, where he convinces Cersei to allow him to experiment on the dying Gregor Clegane.
+Qyburn leaves the company and joins the court at King's Landing, where he convinces Queen Cersei Lannister to allow him to experiment on the dying Ser Gregor Clegane.
 He later gains favor with her by using his knowledge to torture her prisoners.
-Cersei eventually appoints him as Master of Whisperers to replace Varys after his disappearance.
+Cersei eventually appoints him as master of whisperers to replace Varys after his disappearance.
 Qyburn also took Varys's place on the small council.

 A Dance with Dragons

 Qyburn is present at the Red Keep when Cersei completes her penance walk and introduces Cersei to her champion and the newest member of the Kingsguard, Ser Robert Strong.
 Qyburn, though dismissed from the small council, still works with the eunuch's whisperers.
 According to Ser Kevan Lannister, Qyburn is in charge of the dungeons where most of the (falsely) accused lovers of Margaery Tyrell are held.
 Cersei is delighted to hear this, as Qyburn was the one last straw she could clutch in King's Landing.